University of Washington School of Public Health

 - Be certain to spell check and proofread all of your correspondence.
 Then check it again.

-- Copy your email address into the BCC: filed so that you can receive a copy of the email just as the employer would.
+- Copy your email address into the BCC: field so that you can receive a copy of the email just as the employer would.

 - Send your email in the evening or early morning to make sure that the employer receives it first thing in the morning.